akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Your goose?”

 Laughter and confused rippled through the hall, settling finally into unease.
-No one knew whether the king’s mood would turn to mercy or to wrath.
-In that breath, every face showed what it feared most.

 Sir Guy, emboldened by the court's uncertain laughter, called out: "This Saxon girl needs a lesson her father's hall could not teach!"